 One in five of us now suffer from tinnitus and hearing loss is on the rise.
-Health writer Rosalind Ryan shares seven simple ways to protect your hearing now and in the future
+For Tinnitus Awareness Week (4-10 February 2019), health writer Rosalind Ryan shares seven simple ways to protect your hearing now and in the future.

 Hearing loss and ear health isn’t just a concern for older people.
 The World Health Organization recently warned that 1.1 billion teenagers and young adults are at risk of hearing loss, as a result of listening to loud music on smartphones or at concerts, while 20% of the UK currently suffer from tinnitus (a ringing or humming in the ear).
 The bad news is once your hearing is damaged, it’s very hard to repair.
 The good news is you can take steps to protect it that don’t involve giving up your headphones…